rookalkar/Gestalt-Principles-Visualisation/README.md

 Continuity
 You can see the video here: https://youtu.be/AVj-unEBzeE

-Adding an extra line of code here
+Adding an extra line of code here and here